helpse/angucomplete-alt/README.md

 angucomplete-alt
 ============

-This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:
+This is a fork of Hidenari Nozaki's angumplete-alt (https://github.com/ghiden/angucomplete-alt) fork of Daryl Rowland's angucomplete
+(https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:

+* Added grouped results support
 * change long attribute names to hyphenated ones
 * coding style similar to angular standard
 * refactored in general